gofynd/fdk-client-javascript/documentation/platform/WEBHOOK.md

 ### downloadDeliveryReport
-Download processed events report for a company
+Download processed events report for a company.